Types and Sources of Rolling Stock

 Italy.
 A subsequent order for the same type of car for Little Rock incorporates

 the range of $600,000 to $800,000 each (early 2000s prices).
-The firm is now
+The firm subsequently offered cars with virtually all new parts (see next section).

 The below photos, furnished by Gomaco, show the